tenefit/thing-temperature-sensor.java/README-sensors-end-to-end-demo.md

 1. You should see the sensors updating.

-1. Use the lower-right corner to change the temperature unit and verify it works.
+   Use the lower-right corner to change the temperature unit and verify it works.

-1. When everything is working, you're ready to run the demo.

-## Running the demo

-1. Open the sensor portal in a browser: https://demo.tenefit.cloud/#sensors

-1. Show sensors updating, changing the temperature unit, etc. Note that you will not be able to change the state of the sensor.
+   Note that you cannot update the state yet, when using the sensors running against the Docker container.

 1. Kill the sensors: